domsl/magnetometer_calibration/README.md

 If you want a sample or a working demo, look at https://github.com/nliaudat/weatherstation

 # Requirements :
-calibrate.py requires numpy,scipy and optional matplotlib to plot the graph
+calibrate.py requires numpy,scipy, pandas and optional matplotlib to plot the graph

 # Thanks :
 [John zhang12300](https://github.com/zhang12300) for issuing the bug